askeksa/Cinter/README.txt

   How quickly the volume envelope falls off. fdist (Final Distortion):
   Amplifies and distorts the sound after application of the volume envelope.

-You can easily convert back from a saved sample to the original parameters:
-- The first character is a version indicator.
-If this is a number, the sample was produced by Cinter 4, otherwise by Cinter 3.
-- For the first 8 parameters, divide two digits by 100.
-XX means 1.
-- For the last 4 parameters, divide one digit by 10.
-X means 1.
-Enter this result as the underlying parameter value (not the one shown).

 PROTRACKER GUIDELINES